nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 * Derive the absolute path w.r.t the base folder using relative path
 * If the derived path is a valid file, send the file
 * If the derived path is a folder path, serve a directory listing page that displays the list of files and folders in the folder
-* While displaying the files, each file or folder is given a hyperlink which sends the request to the server to serve i
+* While displaying the files, each file or folder is given a hyperlink which sends the request to the server to serve its contents

 ### Template file
 ```html